 - Ferrule: The ferrule is the metal strap that holds the bristles to the brush handle, usually aluminum on cheaper brushes.
 On these inexpensive brushes, the ferrule will not fit tightly against the wooden handle.
 With a cheap brush, the ferrule does not hold the bristles very well, resulting in loose bristles that will wind up stuck to your paint job.

 Good quality paint brushes are all you should use for interior painting using standard, ceramic paint or other low VOC alternative paints.
 The type of bristle and brush style will depend on what you are painting and the type of paint being used.

 A good quality paint brush will make your painting job easier and more professional looking.
 It makes your time on the ladder worthwhile.
 What makes the brush a bit more expensive is how the brush is made.

-Brush styles... typically include "Wall," "Trim" and "Sash-Trim."
+- Brush style: Brush styles typically include "Wall," "Trim" and "Sash-Trim."
 Wall brushes are usually flat-bottomed and wide, about 3" to 6".
 Trim brushes are also flat-bottomed but are thinner and narrower, usually 1" to 2".
-Sash-trim brushes are cut on an angle and are usually 2" or less in width.
+Sash-trim brushes are cut at an angle and are usually 2" or less in width.
 For cutting-in or trim work the sash-trim brush is your best value and is most versatile.

 Breaking in a New Paintbrush